altoiddealer/ad_discordbot/README.md

    * Update your existing config.py with the new feature, OR

-   * Update the new config.py with your settings.
+   * Make a copy of the new config.py and update it with your settings.